ARRIVAL TIMES and INFORMATION:

 Respite Camp Details

-*CAMP is for families that are caring for an adopted child living with complex mental health needs and was ADOPTED in or through Sacramento County*
+*CAMP is for families that are caring for an adopted child living with complex mental health needs and who is living in or who was ADOPTED through Sacramento County*

 Have more questions: Contact Amanda at email@example.com or 916.880.0234